gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 attribute only contains the first 20 for performance reasons.
 Loading detailed commit data is expensive.
 Note that despite only 20 commits being present in the `commits` attribute, the `total_commits_count` attribute contains the actual total.

+NOTE:
+If a branch creation push event is generated without new commits being introduced, the `commits` attribute in the payload is empty.

 Also, if a single push includes changes for more than three (by default, depending on [`push_event_hooks_limit` setting](../../../api/settings.md#list-of-settings-that-can-be-accessed-via-api-calls))